AIRLab-POLIMI/ReLe/rele/doc/tutorials/q_learning.rst

 TODO CODE

 Now we have to create a Q-Learning agent.
 The Q-Learning agent needs a policy specification, and the learning rate.
-For this simple environment we can use an \f$\epsilon\f$-greedy policy and a costant learning rate
+For this simple environment we can use an :math:`\epsilon`-greedy policy and a costant learning rate

 TODO CODE